AnneCarlini.com Home

 2. Moanin’

-This personification of elegance and smoothness opens on the beautiful love song Our Day Will Come and the bluesy Moanin’ and they are followed by the dutifully arranged Red Clay, and the pleasing I Will Wait for You.
+This personification of elegance and smoothness opens on the beautiful love song Our Day Will Come and the bluesy Moanin’ and they are followed by the playfully perky Suddenly, the rhythmically strident, 1947 musical Brigadoon affair Almost Like Being in Love and then comes the pleasing melodies within I Will Wait for You.

-A native of Little Rock, Arkansas who grew up living in Oakland, California, Dokes next brings us the coquettish Don’t Blame Me and a stunning Rodgers & Hart rendition of This Can’t Be Love, the album rounding out on the veritably cinematic Everything Must Change.
+A native of Little Rock, Arkansas who grew up living in Oakland, California, Dokes next brings us the dutifully arranged On the Red Clay which is itself backed by the bountiful L.O.V.E. and then come coquettish Don’t Blame Me, the recording rounding out on a stunning Rodgers & Hart rendition of This Can’t Be Love, closing on the veritably cinematic Everything Must Change.

 www.johndokes.com